2012 Chinese Super League: Managerial changes

-International players
+Foreign players

 The number of foreign players is restricted to five per CSL team, including a slot for a player from AFC countries.
 A team can use four foreign players on the field in each game, including at least one player from the AFC country.
 Players from Hong Kong, Macau and Chinese Taipei are deemed to be native players in CSL.